-BuildDirect is pleased to provide answers to Frequently Asked Questions (FAQ) on a wide variety of our products.
-If your questions are not answered on these pages, or you simply wish to speak with a Customer Service Representative, our customers can contact us toll free from anywhere in North America at 1-877-631-2845 or by email at customerservice@builddirect.com
+BuildDirect is pleased to provide answers to Frequently Asked Questions (FAQ) on a wide variety of our products, including cedar shingles.
+If your questions are not answered on this page, or you simply wish to speak with a Customer Service Representative, our customers can contact us toll free from anywhere in North America at 1-877-631-2845 or by email at customerservice@builddirect.com

 Q. How much does one “square” cover?